anuradhapaswan1/anuradhapaswan1/README.md

 ###
 <p align="left">
-  👋 Hi there!
-I'm currently pursuing a B.Tech in Computer Science Engineering from NSUT, Delhi.<br>
+  😊 I'm currently pursuing a B.Tech in Computer Science Engineering from NSUT, Delhi.<br>
   🚀 I'm passionate about <strong>Machine Learning</strong> and love solving problems using <strong>Data Structures & Algorithms</strong>.<br>
   💡 Always curious to learn new technologies and build impactful projects.<br>
   🌱 Currently exploring deep learning and contributing to open-source.<br>